-The FAST Act authorized the pilot program for five years, starting in 2016, including a competitive pilot program for innovative coordinated access and mobility (Section 3006(b)) to help finance innovative projects for the transportation disadvantaged that improve the coordination of transportation services and non-emergency medical transportation (NEMT) services.
-The Access and Mobility Partnership grants fund projects that include:
+The FAST Act authorized the a pilot program for five years, starting in 2016, for innovative coordinated access and mobility (Section 3006(b)) to help finance innovative projects for the transportation disadvantaged that improve the coordination of transportation services and non-emergency medical transportation (NEMT) services.
+The pilot program projects include:

 - the deployment of coordination technology;

-- projects that create or increase access to community
+- projects that create or increase access to community; and